HighnessAtharva/Blog/content/about.md

 ## What do I Watch?
 What are my favorite directors, movies and TV shows?

-A silver screen devotee and TV aficionado, I savor the world of video entertainment, with a penchant for movies over TV shows.
+As a silver screen devotee and TV aficionado, I savor the world of video entertainment, with a penchant for movies over TV shows.
 Animated gems and anime hold a special place in my heart, and Studio Ghibli's enchanting creations leave me in awe.
 A24's masterpieces consistently exceed expectations, while indie and underground movies cast their unique spell on my imagination.

 Gory and extreme B-movies from the golden era tantalize me, a nostalgic journey reminiscent of the 80s and 90s.
 Horror, sci-fi, and fantasy films enthrall me.
 Try not to recommend me documentaries and biopics.
 They rarely captivate my interest.